microsoft/PowerToys/README.md

 **General**

 - Fixed issue with new updates changing the PowerToys install location.
-- Fixed settings with NumberBox elements overlaping the delete button.
+- Fixed settings with NumberBox elements overlapping the delete button.
 - Fixed issue with the bug report tool not generating .zip files.
 - Fixed issue with disabled shortcuts looking the same as when enabled.
 Thanks @niels9001!
-- Fixed inconsitent with of sidebar icons.
+- Fixed inconsistent with of sidebar icons.
 Thanks @niels9001!
 - Fixed sidebar UI not scaling for longer text strings in certain localizations.
 Thanks @niels9001!
 - Fixed issue with settings not displaying invalid keystroke assignments.
 Thanks @niels9001!
 - Added user defined shortcuts when set to the "Welcome to PowerToys" instead of the default shortcuts.